cortes-ciriano-lab/SComatic/README.md

 # SComatic
-A tool for detecting somatic variants in single cell data
+SComatic is a tool that provides functionalities to detect somatic single-nucleotide mutations in high-throughput single-cell genomics and transcriptomics data sets, such as single-cell RNA-seq and single-cell ATAC-seq.

+If you use SComatic (see **License** at the bottom of this page), please cite our publication:

+For further details on SComatic, its assumptions, limitations and applications, please see Muyas et al. 2022.

 ![Algorithm](/docs/Algorithm.jpeg)

 ## Installation and requirements
-The code requires python version >=3.7.0 and R version >=3.5.0.
+SComatic requires Python version >=3.7.0 and R version >=3.5.0.
+Additional dependencies can be installed by running the following commands:

+# Detection of somatic mutations in single-cell data sets using SComatic
+We show below how to run SComatic for the detection of somatic mutations in scRNA-seq data.
+SComatic requires two data types as input:

+- Aligned sequencing reads in BAM format for all cell types analysed.
+- A file listing precomputed cell type annotations where each row reports the cell barcode and cell type for each cell analysed.

+SComatic consists of the following 4 steps, each of which is run using a different Python script as indicated below.

-## Step 1: Split alignment file in cell type specific bams
+## Step 1: Splitting alignment file in cell type specific bams

-The BAM file containing the sequencing reads for all cell types in a sample are split into cell-type-specific BAM files using precomputed cell type annotations.
-It requires to have the cell type barcode information in the tag bam file “CB”.
+The first step consists of splitting the BAM file containing aligned sequencing reads for cell types in a sample are  into cell-type-specific BAM files using precomputed cell type annotations.
+The BAM file must contain the cell type barcode information in the cell barcode tag “CB” (as reported by popular tools, such as Cell Ranger, 10x Genomics).

-The command line to run this step is:
+Step 1 is executed using the script SplitBam/SplitBamCellTypes.py, which has the following parameters:

 - List of parameters:
 ```